educational

 The internet has made the world feel small.

-Case in point: Adult websites based in the U.S. are now getting letters from regulators demanding compliance with foreign laws, even if they don’t operate in those countries.
+Case in point: Adult websites based in the U.S. are now getting letters from foreign regulators demanding compliance with their laws, even if they physically don’t operate in those countries.
 Meanwhile, some U.S. website operators dealing with the patchwork of state-level age verification laws have considered incorporating offshore in the hopes of avoiding these new obligations — but even operators with no physical presence in the U.S. have been sued or threatened with claims for not following state AV laws.

 The era of ‘just follow your local law’ is over.
 Regulators throughout the world have realized that they can impose legal obligations outside their own country, and either encourage or force compliance through notifications and threats.